Wesleyan-Media-Project/fb_agg_reports_import/README.md

 In order to make this value compatible with the numerical format of the column, we remove the "less than or equal" character and convert the value to a number.
 Thus, for smaller spends, we store a rounded up value of 100.

-As a side note, once an advertiser has exceeded the threshold of 100 USD, their spend is reported with a one-dollar accuracy.
+As a side note, once an advertiser has exceeded the threshold of 100 USD, Facebook reports their spend with a one-dollar accuracy.

 ### BigQuery